-It should come as no surprise that one of the largest drawbacks of cooking sous vide is the creation of plastic waste.
-Don’t get us wrong, we love sous vide here at Anova – we eat, breathe and sleep it.
-But we don’t like creating waste any more than you do.
+While we are working hard to create these initiatives, we know that one of the largest drawbacks of cooking sous vide is the creation of plastic waste.
+Don’t get us wrong, we love sous vide here at Anova - we eat, breathe and sleep it.
+But we don't like creating waste any more than you do.
 It’s a tough, industry wide problem with no perfect solution (yet).
 But if you know Anova, then you know that we love a challenge.
-That’s why we are working hard to bring a recyclable, biodegradable bag to market in 2020.
+That’s why we are working hard to bring sustainable cooking into every kitchen.
 We know that doing so will be a big win for everyone.

-The good news is that in the meantime, there are plenty of awesome existing alternatives to cooking in plastic and some simple tips and tricks you can follow to reduce the amount of plastic you use.
-To help you get started, we are launching a four blog series around how to use your sous vide sustainably.
+The good news is that there are plenty of awesome existing alternatives to cooking in plastic and some simple tips and tricks you can follow to reduce the amount of plastic you use.
+To help you get started, here is a four blog series around how to use your sous vide sustainably.
 The blog series will cover:

-- Cooking with the Stasher Reusable Silicone Bag for Anova
+- Cooking with the the Anova Precision® Reusable Silicone Bag

 - Cooking in high-quality plastic zipper-lock bags